libsdl-org/SDL_mixer/docs/INTRO-visualstudio.md

 The easiest way to use SDL_mixer is to include it along with SDL as subprojects in your project.

+First, make sure you have downloaded the external dependencies.
+You can do that by running Get-GitModules.ps1 in the external directory.

 We'll start by creating a simple project to build and run [hello.c](hello.c)

 - Create a new project in Visual Studio, using the C++ Empty Project template